Elaine Miller: Activism

 Miller works to highlight issues in women's health.
 Stress urinary incontinence and pelvic organ prolapse are experienced by many women.
-Estimates suggest one in three, and that it is more prevalent in older women and women who have had babies.
+Estimates suggest one in three women experience urinary incontinence, and that it is more prevalent in older women and women who have had babies.
 Invasive operations to tackle incontinence involve the insertion of synthetic mesh.
-Urinary incontinence can be embarrassing and may impact your daily, family and social life.
-Miller believes the barriers which deter women from seeking help need to be explored and that raising awareness of the simple, repetitive, non-invasive pelvic floor exercises which can improve the condition, can have a significant impact on the day to day lives of many.
+Urinary incontinence can be embarrassing and may affect daily, family and social life.
+Miller believes the barriers which deter women from seeking help need to be explored and that raising awareness of the simple, repetitive, non-invasive pelvic floor exercises which can improve the condition, can have a significant effect on the day to day lives of many.

-Controversy

-In 2022 she attracted mainstream media coverage when she wore, and flashed a merkin in the Scottish Parliament.
-Her protest was related to her view of the obscenity of the process of lawmaking.
+In 2022 she attracted mainstream media coverage when she wore, and flashed a merkin in the Scottish Parliament during debate on the Gender Recognition Reform (Scotland) Bill, to express opposition to the bill.
 After an initial police investigation she was found not to have committed any crime.